NikolaiRadke/NikolaiRadke/README.md

 * **Nokolino**
   The small litte brother, cheeky and quick to build for almost everyone.
 * **Nokolino32**
   The future of monster making!
 Wifi!
 Dual core!
-Coming soon...
+Coming... in the future.

  *Build monsters!
 Think of your friends too...*